dotnet/designs/proposed/logging-generator.md

     public bool TryFormatInterpolationHole<T>(T t)
     {
         // Store and format part as required
+        // To store would need to box to T
         // Store name hole and value as KeyValuePair<string, object?>
         return true;
     }